Corporate Accountability and Government Policy

 Supply Chain Transparency

-MSN campaigns for greater supply chain transparency in the apparel and footwear sectors internationally, including public disclosure of the names and addresses and other information on supplier factories.
+MSN campaigns for greater supply chain transparency in the apparel and footwear sectors internationally, including the public disclosure of supplier factories' names, addresses and additional information.
 Increased supply chain transparency enables workers and labour rights organizations to determine which global apparel brands source from factories where labour abuses are taking place and to leverage those brands to address and remedy abuses.
-Read more.

 Government Policy

-MSN engages with the Canadian government on public policy proposals to ensure greater respect for workers’ rights in offshore factories producing apparel products for the Canadian market or for the government and its departments and crown corporations.
+MSN has engaged with the Canadian government on public policy proposals to ensure greater respect for workers’ rights in offshore factories producing apparel products for the Canadian market or for the government and its departments and crown corporations.